|Trail Features:||Outstanding Views, Alpine Lake, Waterfalls|

-The hike to Sky Pond begins from the Glacier Gorge Trailhead on Bear Lake Road, located 8 miles from the turn-off at Highway 36.
+The hike to Sky Pond begins from the Glacier Gorge Trailhead, located on Bear Lake Road almost 8 miles from the turn-off at Highway 36.
 Due to the extreme popularity of the Bear Lake Road area you may want to consider using the free park shuttle to access the trailhead during peak tourist season.

-At just over eight-tenths of a mile hikers will reach Alberta Falls, one of the more popular hiking destinations in the park.
-This scenic 30-foot waterfall, which thunders down a small gorge on Glacier Creek, is named after Alberta Sprague, the wife of Abner Sprague, one of the original settlers in the Estes Park area.
+At just over eight-tenths of a mile hikers will reach Alberta Falls, one of the more popular hiking destinations in Rocky Mountain National Park.
+This scenic 30-foot waterfall thunders down a small gorge on Glacier Creek, and is named after Alberta Sprague, the wife of Abner Sprague, one of the original settlers in the Estes Park area.

-The next section of trail, between Alberta Falls and Mills Junction, was rehabilitated by the park service and the Rocky Mountain Nature Association as part of a major multi-year project that was completed in 2012.
+The next section of trail, between Alberta Falls and Mills Junction, was rehabilitated by the National Park Service and the Rocky Mountain Conservancy as part of a major, multi-year project that was completed in 2012.

-At 1.6 miles hikers will reach the North Longs Peak Trail junction.
-Continue on towards Sky Pond by turning right here.
+At 1.6 miles hikers will arrive at the North Longs Peak Trail junction.
+To continue on towards your destination hikers should turn right here.

-Roughly one-half mile further up trail you’ll reach Mills Junction.
+About a half-mile further up the trail you'll reach Mills Junction.
 The trail to the left leads to Mills Lake and Black Lake, while the side trail to the right leads to Lake Haiyaha.
 As part of the same trail rehabilitation project, this unimproved route was also upgraded in an effort to make it safer and easier to follow as it travels towards the lake.

-To continue on towards Sky Pond hikers should proceed straight ahead on the Loch Vale Trail.
+To continue on towards Sky Pond hikers should proceed straight ahead onto the Loch Vale Trail.